BinaRam/governance/BCBasedGovernance.md

 ## GP6: Managing Funds and liquidity

-  - Funds are stored in ERC20 token.
+  - Funds are stored in Fiat currency or ERC20 tokens?.
 Liquidity providers: membership fees and investors.
   - Withdrwal from liquidity
   - Management of liquidity
+  - Leveraging funds for projects benefiting members

 Notes: Constraints/rules code in the smart contract -- rules will be applied appropriately